tytydraco/yessleep/out/Twisted_To_Perfection.md

 He asked, mockingly.

 “How does it feel knowing that when you die, your parents will only receive a phone call and your mangled corpse.
-If, of course, the people bother spending time to try to find out which one is yours.”
+If, of course, the people bother spending time trying to find out which one is yours.”

 I said as I picked up a severed arm from the ground and threw it into a bucket.